1997sanket/Learning-Socket-programming/README.md

 3. On server side, the telephone (Socket) needs to be connected to the extension, on which it will receive calls.

-4. Socket is an object, throug which connection is established between server and client.
+4. Socket is like a telephone picked up by the receiver.

-5. Now from client to send a message we use *OutputStream*, and on server side to receive the message we use *InputStream*.
+5. Now from client side to send a message we use *OutputStream*, and on server side to receive the message we use *InputStream*.
    That's it, very simple program :)